dotnet/aspnetcore/GettingStartedDeb.md

 > Tested on: Ubuntu 14.04, Mint 17.01

-As with all other operating systems you need DNVM to get going with ASP.NEt 5.
-To get it you run curl to download a .sh file and then run it.
-However, getting a new Linux machine configured to be able to actually run an ASP.NET 5 application is more complicated.
+As with all other operating systems you need DNVM to get going with ASP.NET 5.
+To get it you run `curl` to download a `.sh` file and then run it.
+To configure a Linux machine to run an ASP.NET 5 application use the following instructions.

-To setup our Linux machine we will:
+The steps to set up a Linux machine are:

  * Get a working version of Mono
  * Get and compile libuv (Required for the Kestrel server)
  * Get DNVM
  * Add sources to NuGet.config (For package restore)

-###Docker
+### Docker

-There are instructions on how to use the ASP.NET [Docker](https://www.docker.com/) image here: http://blogs.msdn.com/b/webdev/archive/2015/01/14/running-asp-net-5-applications-in-linux-containers-with-docker.aspx
+Instructions on how to use the ASP.NET [Docker](https://www.docker.com/) image here: http://blogs.msdn.com/b/webdev/archive/2015/01/14/running-asp-net-5-applications-in-linux-containers-with-docker.aspx

-The rest of this section deals with setting up a machine to run applications without the docker image.
+The rest of this section deals with setting up a machine to run applications without the Docker image.

 ### Get Mono

-Mono is how .NET applications can run on platforms other than Windows, it is an ongoing effort to port the .NET framework to other platforms.
-In the process of developing ASP.NET 5 we worked with the Mono team to fix some bugs and add some features that we needed to run ASP.NET applications.
+Mono is how .NET applications can run on platforms other than Windows.
+Mono is an ongoing effort to port the .NET Framework to other platforms.
+In the process of developing ASP.NET 5 we worked with the Mono team to fix some bugs and add features that are needed to run ASP.NET applications.
 Because these changes haven't yet made it into an official Mono release we will either grab a Mono nightly build or compile Mono from source.

-#### Option 1: CI build
+#### Option 1: Mono CI build

 The Mono CI server builds packages for Linux distributions on each commit.
 To get them you install a particular snapshot and then run `mono-snapshot APP/VER` to change the current shell to use the provided snapshot.
 In these instructions we will grab the latest snapshot and set it to be the one to use.